rxv3774/WebCheckers/docs/DesignDoc.md

         Position.getMiddle(Position) – 4

     Design Complexity:

+        Average - 1.85

         GetGameRoute.handle(Request, Response) – 15
         PostValidateMoveRoute.handle(request, response) – 10

     Cyclomatic Complexity:

+        Average - 2.13

         GetGameRoute.handle(Request, Response) – 15

+_Analysis of Data:_

+In the GetGameRoute handle method, we see an inflated Cyclomatic Complexity because there are too many different paths of execution that can be taken within the method.
+For example, there are five different possible redirects in the method and each of these possible redirects creates a branch in the structure of the method.
+This also means that these different possibilities need to be tested, as well as a greater risk factor associated with the design.
+Because of what I just described, the Cyclomatic Complexity of the GetGameRoute handle method is inflated beyond a safe range.

+In the PostValidateMoveRoute handle method, we see an inflated Design Complexity because of the conditions at the end of the method that check for what type of move was made.
+To check if a pending move needs to be added to the match, the handle method makes numerous calls to other methods from the move and match class.
+The results of these method calls affect which of the paths will be taken.
+Since these conditions use so many methods calls to determine the path, we see an inflated Design Complexity that must be addressed.

 __Javadoc Coverage Metrics:__

 Javadoc Coverage Metrics simply counts the number of methods or number or lines of Javadoc in an application's tiers and classes.